tinymovr/Tinymovr/docs/interfaces/interfaces.rst

 Data rate
 #########

 By default, the CAN baud rate is set to 1Mbit/s.
 This is customizable both through CAN as well as through UART.
-See :ref:`api-can-config`.
+See :ref:`api-can-rate`.
 Possible values are 125kbit/s, 250kbit/s, 500kbit/s and 1Mbit/s.

 Addressing
 ##########